klaytn/klaytn-docs/docs/node/service-chain/value_transfer.md

 }]
 ```

-## Checking Status
+## Checking Status <a id="checking-status"></a>
-After subscribing bridge contract pair, SCN can procedure user's request value transfer transactions automatically.
+Once subscribed, SCN processes users' "request value transfer" transactions automatically.
-This section explain how to check the bridge contract status.
+This section explains how to check the bridge contract status.

-In a bridge contact, there are two nonces.
-Each nonce means like below.
+In a bridge contact, there are two nonces, `requestNonce` and `handleNonce`.
+Unlike in-chain transactions, the sub-bridge can handle a higher nonce request before the lower ones.
-- requestNonce : the request count number of user's value transfer request to this bridge contract from this chain to the opposite chain.
+- requestNonce : the number of user's "cross-chain value transfer" requests made to this bridge contract.
-- lowerHandleNonce : the lower handle nonce of this bridge contract.
-It is the minimum nonce that the sub-bridge will handle.
+- handleNonce : the highest nonce that the sub-bridge handled.
-- handleNonce : the upper handle count number of this bridge contract.
-It is the maximum handle nonce that the sub-bridge handled.
+- lowerHandleNonce : the lowest nonce that the sub-bridge should handle.

-Therefore, if nonces are updated like below, value transfer feature works well.
+Therefore, if nonces are updated as follows, we can say the cross-chain value-transfers are processed correctly.
-- parent chain bridge contract's handle / lower handle nonce chase the request nonce of child chain bridge contract.
+- "handleNonce" and "lowerHandleNonce" of the parent chain bridge contract keep approaching to the "requestNonce" of the child chain bridge contract.
-- child chain bridge contract's handle / lower handle nonce chase the request nonce of parent chain bridge contract.
+- "handleNonce" and "lowerHandleNonce" keep approaching to the "requestNonce" of the parent chain bridge contract.

-If a handle nonce is same with a request nonce of opposite bridge contract, all users' requests was processed.
+If "handleNonce" equals to the "requestNonce" of the counterpart bridge contract, and the "lowerHandleNonce" is greater than "handleNonce" by 1, then users' requests were all processed.

-### Log
+### Log <a id="log"></a>
 SCN log shows the status like below.

 ```